Year 7 admissions

 Alum Rock, Aston, Bromford & Hodge Hill, Castle Vale, Erdington, Garretts Green, Glebe Farm & Tile Cross, Gravelly Hill, Heartlands, Nechells, Perry Common, Pype Hayes, Shard End, Sheldon, Stockland Green, Sutton Four Oaks, Sutton Mere Green, Sutton Reddicap, Sutton Roughley, Sutton Trinity, Sutton Vesey, Sutton Walmley & Minworth, Sutton Wylde Green, Ward End, Yardley East, Yardley West & Stechford

 **Siblings are considered to be those children who live at the same address and either have one or both natural parents in common, are related by a parent’s marriage or are adopted or fostered by a common parent.
-Older siblings on roll in the Sixth Form (who will still be in attendance in September 2020) will be classed as a sibling claim.
+Unrelated children living at the same address, whose parents are living as partners, are also considered to be siblings.
+Children not adopted or fostered or related by a parents’ marriage or with one natural parent in common, who are brought together as a family by a same sex civil partnership and who are living at the same address, are also considered to be siblings.
+Older siblings on roll in the Sixth Form (who will still be in attendance in September 2021) will be classed as a sibling claim.

 A Looked After Child is a child who is in the care of a local authority or is being provided with accommodation by a local authority as set out in s22(1) of the Children Act 1989.
 A Previously Looked After Child is a child who immediately after being looked after became subject to an adoption, special guardianship or child arrangements order.